- Home

 The team includes:

-• Elevate Worker
+- Elevate Worker

-• Parenting worker
+- Parenting worker

-• Police officer
+- Police officer

-• Probation worker
+- Probation worker

-• Psychologist from Children & Young People’s Mental Health Services.
+- Psychologist from Children & Young People’s Mental Health Services

-• Speech and language therapist
+- Speech and language therapist

-• Communicate worker
+- Communicate worker

-Read our Reading Youth Justice Plan 22-23.
-You can watch a video version of it here.
+Read our Reading Youth Justice Plan 24-25.

-We get involved if a young person:
+We get involved if a child or a young person:

-• has come to the attention of police or is arrested
+- has come to the attention of police or is arrested

-• is charged with a crime and has to go to court
+- is charged with a crime and has to go to court

-• is convicted of a crime and given a sentence
+- is convicted of a crime and given a sentence

-• is referred from children’s social care.
+- is referred from children’s social care.

 We are based at Katesgrove Community Hub, Elgar Road North, Reading, RG2 0BN and can be contacted on